Last modified: September 21, 2017

 I. WHAT & HOW WE COLLECT PII

-If you purchase SXSW registration credentials (“Badge”) through the Site, the RFID Policy available here applies: http://www.sxsw.com/rfid.
-Please carefully review the RFID Policy before proceeding with the purchase of any Badge.
-Purchase of a Badge acknowledges your agreement to the RFID Policy.
+If you purchase SXSW EDU registration credentials (“Badge”) through the Site, the Registration and Credentials Terms and Conditions (“RCTC”) available here apply, and the RFID Policy available here applies.
+Please carefully review the RCTC and RFID Policy before proceeding with the purchase of any Badge.
+Purchase of a Badge requires your explicit acceptance of the RCTC, which includes the RFID Policy.

-We collect anonymous, non-confidential, and non-personal information when you use our site, send us e-mails, or respond to special promotions or newsletters that we may send to you from time to time.
-Cookies are small computer files that we transfer to your computer's hard drive that allow us to know how often someone visits a site and the activities they conduct while on that site (e.g., whether you submitted orders for services or products, etc.).
+D. Cookies.
+We collect anonymous, non-confidential, and non-personal information when you use our site, send us emails, or respond to special promotions or newsletters that we may send to you from time to time.
+Cookies are small computer files that we transfer to your computer’s hard drive that allow us to know how often someone visits a site and the activities they conduct while on that site (e.g., whether you submitted orders for services or products, etc.).
 Every computer is assigned a different cookie by SXSW.
-The information collected by cookies helps us dynamically generate advertising and content on the Site or in e-mails specifically designed for you and also allows us to statistically monitor how many people are using our site and selected affiliated business partners sites, or are opening our e-mails.
+The information collected by cookies helps us dynamically generate advertising and content on the Site or in emails specifically designed for you and also allows us to statistically monitor how many people are using our site and selected affiliated business partners sites, or are opening our emails.
 We may use cookie information to target certain advertisements to your browser or to determine the popularity of certain content or advertisements.
-It may be possible to link non-personal cookie information to PII collected.
-You may be able to turn off cookies in your browser, but this may hinder our ability to provide you with certain services or your ability to enjoy certain features of the Site.
+We will not link non-personal cookie information to the PII collected.
+You may be able to turn off cookies in your browser.
+You will find further information on how to turn off cookies in the support page of your respective browser.
+The deactivation of cookies may hinder our ability to provide you with certain services or your ability to enjoy certain features of the Site.

-In limited circumstances we also may use "web beacons" to collect anonymous, non-personal information about your use of our Site, and your use of e-mails, special promotions or newsletters we may send to you from time to time.
-Web beacons are tiny graphic image files imbedded in a web page or e-mail that provide a presence on the web page or e-mail and send back to its home server information from the users' browser.
-The information collected by web beacons allow us to statistically monitor how many people are using our Site, or are opening our e-mails, and for what purposes.
-It may be possible to link non-personal web beacon information to PII collected.
+F. Web Beacons.
+In limited circumstances we also may use “web beacons” to collect anonymous, non-personal information about your use of our Site, and your use of emails, special promotions or newsletters we may send to you from time to time.
+Web beacons are tiny graphic image files imbedded in a web page or e-mail that provide a presence on the web page or e-mail and send back to its home server information from the users’ browser.
+The information collected by web beacons allow us to statistically monitor how many people are using our Site, or are opening our emails, and for what purposes.
+We will not link non-personal web beacon information to the PII collected.

+G. E-mails and Newsletters.
 As noted in the discussions of cookies and web beacons (see above), we collect anonymous, non-personal information about your use of e-mails and newsletters that we may send to you from time to time.
-In some cases, when you click on a link or an advertisement in an e-mail or newsletter, your browser may be momentarily directed to the site of a third party which, acting on SXSW's behalf (see Disclosure to Web site Service and Content Contractors, below), notes or "counts" your response to the e-mail or newsletter before re-directing your browser to its proper destination.
+In some cases, when you click on a link or an advertisement in an e-mail or newsletter, your browser may be momentarily directed to the site of a third party which, acting on SXSW’s behalf (see Disclosure to Website Service and Content Contractors, below), notes or “counts” your response to the e-mail or newsletter before re-directing your browser to its proper destination.
 This re-direction process will not be apparent to you.

+J. E-mails to SXSW.
 If you want to keep business information, resumes, ideas, concepts or inventions private or proprietary, do not send them in an e-mail to SXSW.
-We try to answer every e-mail in a timely manner, but are not always able to do so.
+We try to answer every email in a timely manner, but are not always able to do so.

 II.
 DISCLOSURE OF YOUR PII

+A. Generally.
 Except as set forth in this Section II, or as specifically agreed to by you, SXSW will employ best efforts to not use or disclose any PII it gathers from you unless reasonably required in order to answer your questions, provide products and/or services you may request or purchase from SXSW (such as, information we need to share with our credit card internet gateway), or to comply with governmental, legal, or internal record-keeping requirements as reasonably required.
-We may release PII to third parties: (1) to comply with valid legal requirements such as a law, regulation, search warrant, subpoena or court order; or (2) in special cases, such as a financial threat to you or others.
+We may release PII to third parties: (1) to comply with valid legal requirements such as a law, regulation, search warrant, subpoena or court order; (2) in special cases, such as a financial or physical threat to you or others.
 In the event that we are legally compelled to disclose your PII to a third party, we will notify you unless doing so would violate the law or court order.
-SXSW has never received an order under Section 215 of the USA Patriot Act.
+SXSW has never received an order under Section 215 of the USA Patriot Act; or (3) to third-parties solely for the purposes of analysis, marketing, research, and other business reasons in order to improve the Event and the Site.

 IV.
 YOUR PRIVACY CHOICES